Learning Community Student Leaders

 The Learning Community Leader Coordinator (LCLC) position is a student leader position in the Office of First Year and Student Transition (FYrST Office) within University College at Ohio University.
 Together, we welcome, connect and support students in their transition(s) to and within OHIO University.

-Within each learning community, up to 25 students are co-enrolled in a set of thematically linked courses.
-In and outside of the classroom, the Learning Community Leader (LCL) is charged with facilitating the students’ adjustment to Ohio University.
-The LCLC provides support to LCLs and to their supervisor.
-They serve as a positive role model and resource for the other LCLs throughout the fall semester when the Learning Community classes and seminars are in session.
-During the spring semester, the LCLC support the fall semester wrap-up tasks, reports, as well as Learning Community Program projects.
-They also support the recruitment, selection, and training for the new LCL staff team.
+In and out of the classroom, the Learning Community Leader (LCL) and Peer Leader (Student Leaders) are charged with facilitating the students’ adjustment to Ohio University.
+The LCLC provides support to the Student Leaders and to their supervisor.
+They serve as a positive role model and resource for the Student Leaders throughout the fall semester when the seminars are in session.
+During the spring semester, the LCLCs support the fall semester wrap-up tasks, reporting, as well as Learning Community Program projects.
+They also support the recruitment, selection, and training for the new LCL and Peer Leader staff teams.

-This is a 15 hour-per-week position for both academic semesters, employment begins in the spring semester and continues for the fall semester.
-The LCLC is supervised by and directly reports to the Coordinator of Student Leaders (CSL) or a FYrST Office Graduate Assistant (GA). *The LCLC may also serve as an LCL, if their time availability allows and at the discretion of the Director or Assistant Director.
+On average, this position is 15 hours-per-week for both academic semesters; employment begins in the spring semester and continues for the fall semester.
+There is intermittent work over the summer semester.
+The LCLC is supervised by and directly reports to either the Coordinator of Student Leaders (CSL) or a FYrST Office Graduate Assistant (GA). *The LCLC may also serve as an LCL, if their time availability allows and at the discretion of the Director or Assistant Director.

 This position is a Campus Security Authority which means that LCLCs are mandated reporters for any reports of sexual misconduct.